 - Create ideas that are not real or have physical properties: art, music, fiction, speculation, lies, stories, myths, explanations, theories, ...

 - Consciousness aware that we are curious, social, and have awareness of our selves and individuals.

 - Have the capacity to intervene for ourselves and to change the world.

 - One form of intervention is learning and teaching.

 Animal characteristics compared to human characteristics

 A field study in 2018 found chimpanzees, bonobos, gorillas, and orangutans used 33 different gestures to communicate with many of these animals using the same gesture in the same manner.
 What they communicate is orders: Give me that.
 Come closer.
 Groom my fur.
 Stop that… Humans use many more gestures and sign language that goes beyond orders to include social contexts, emotions, and attitudes.
-Thumbs up, fist bump, okay signal, and hand heart.
+Thumbs up, fist bump, okay signal, and hands to for a heart.
 Source

 - Seem to have self awareness, consciousness, if, then thinking to explore, and the ability to think about what other elephants are thinking and cooperation ...
 Source: Through the Worm hole (5:50)

 - Elephants were brought to a giant mirror where they viewed the image and explored it until they seemed convinced it was their own image in real time, not a picture, or video, of them self or another elephant.
 Then they explored areas of their body they could not see with out the mirror, nose, mouth, ...